-Now, with all that said, it is important to also bear in mind that knowledge and formal positioning of the organizational chart is not overlooked or ignored in adhocracy ran firms, but rather, it means that, at the essence of every problem or challenged faced, the decision of doing something is more valued than “wasting” the time for reflection or deferring problems and challenges upward.
+Now, with all that said, it is important to also bear in mind that knowledge and formal positioning of the organizational chart is not overlooked or ignored in adhocracy ran firms, but rather, it means that, at the essence of every problem or challenge faced, the decision of doing something is more valued than “wasting” the time for reflection or deferring problems and challenges upward.

 It was also mentioned in Future Shock (AFF) and then later picked up by strategy guru Henry Mintzberg in his book, Structure in Fives (AFF) — not to mention Robert Waterman’s work, “Adhocracy: The Power to Change.”
 (AFF)

 The common pattern or theme throughout these literary works is that adhocracy is a flexible, informal way of managing an operation that is forever changing, developing, and evolving.

 Now, the thing about these particular writings is that they tend to only speak about how adhocracy is considered to be the complete opposite of a bureaucracy, and fail to even mention the meritocracy management model altogether.

 Therefore, what we have to keep in mind is that, when it comes to a bureaucracy and a meritocracy, emotions are seen as negatives or irrational constructs and provide no true value as to how to manage an organization.

 Related Article: The Key to Succeeding in The New Business Landscape of The Future (Part 2 of 2)